 Wealth

-Most of what we do is ultimately for Wealth.
-Thinking about careers, meeting people, meetings, doing business, starting a business, receiving investment, collaborating, and doing sales.
-It's all about trying to make a living.
-More precisely, it is about creating the resources and options to live the life I want.
+Most of what we do is ultimately for wealth.
+Thinking about careers, meeting people, meetings, doing business, starting a company, raising money, collaborating, and selling.
+All of it is, in the end, about making a living.
+More precisely, it is about creating the resources and choices that let me live the life I want.

-But strangely enough, people most often forget the most important things.
-Work should originally be a means, but at some point it becomes a purpose.
-Meetings become a purpose, deadlines become a goal, and busyness itself feels like sincerity.
-If you are busy following the path of others and building the qualifications required by the market in the name of a career, it is hard to see if you are going where you want to go or if you are just being eaten up by work.
+But strangely enough, people forget the most important things most often.
+Work should be a means, yet at some point it becomes the goal.
+Meetings become the goal.
+Deadlines become the goal.
+Busyness itself starts to feel like diligence.
+When you stay busy following the path others take and building the credentials the market demands, it becomes hard to tell whether you are moving toward the life you want or just getting consumed by work.

-So I don’t want to see Wealth simply as money.
-It is connected to what choices I can make, how little I can shake in the face of crisis, and what I can do for the people I love.
-Hospitals show this very realistically.
-Making treatment decisions, securing time, and tolerating uncertainty require resources.
-The power to pay hospital bills, the ability to take a break from work, and the option to care for your family.
-These things were all part of Wealth.
+That is why I do not want to define wealth as money alone.
+It is also about what choices I can make, how steady I can remain in the face of crisis, and what I can do for the people I love.
+Hospitals show this very clearly.
+Making treatment decisions, securing time, and enduring uncertainty all require resources.
+The ability to pay hospital bills.
+The room to pause work.
+The freedom to care for family.
+Those are all part of wealth.

 Health

-Going back and forth to the hospital makes another truth impossible to miss: health is a prerequisite for everything.
+Going back and forth to the hospital shows you something else too: health is the precondition for everything.

-When she was hovering near death, I found myself thinking that all that mattered was for her to stay alive.
-In front of that, work, money, career, and future plans all become small.
-We hear so often that health matters that the phrase can start to sound empty, but when someone close to you is seriously hurt, it suddenly becomes real.
-When health collapses, many other things lose their meaning in an instant.
+When my mother was hovering between life and death, all I could think was that it would be enough if she simply stayed alive.
+In front of that, work, money, career, and future plans all shrink.
+We hear so often that health matters that the phrase can start to sound stale, but when someone close to you is badly hurt, it suddenly becomes concrete.
+Once health collapses, so many other things lose their meaning all at once.

-And health is not just about the body.
-This includes sleep, mental stability, relationships, the ability to deal with anxiety, and even being able to get through the day without breaking down.
-Looking back, there was a time when I often put off these things using work and goals as an excuse.
-However, it is unsustainable to exchange physical and mental health for money.
+And health is not only the body.
+It also includes sleep, mental stability, relationships, the ability to handle anxiety, and the condition of being able to get through the day without falling apart.
+Looking back, there were many times when I pushed these things aside in the name of work and goals.
+But trading physical and mental health for money is not sustainable.

-My thoughts on AI have also changed a bit.
-Ironically, it was only after I stopped watching AI news that it became clearer how to use AI.
-For individuals, isn't AI closer to leverage to protect and grow wealth and health rather than a purpose in itself?
+My thoughts about AI changed a little too.
+Ironically, it was only after I stopped following AI news that it became much clearer to me how I wanted to use AI.
+For an individual, AI may be less of an end in itself and more of a lever for protecting and growing wealth and health.

-For example, I tend to overthink a lot when bad situations arise.
-It was like that this time too.
-My thoughts were endless, wondering how my mother's condition would progress, how to handle the accident, how to communicate with the insurance company and the police, and whether I was missing anything.
-So the over-thinking was delegated to AI.
+For example, when something bad happens, I tend to overthink.
+That happened this time too.
+I kept spinning through questions about how my mother's condition might unfold, how the accident should be handled, how to coordinate with the insurance company and the police, and whether I was missing anything.
+So I delegated that overthinking to AI.

-What I asked AI to do was not especially fancy.
-I set up a directory structure inside one repository and stored everything we had gathered there, including accident records and updates on her condition.
-Then I had it map the range of possible scenarios almost like a multiverse simulation, organizing them into best-case, worst-case, and most likely outcomes.
-For accident handling and insurance processing, it kept sorting out which documents were needed, what should be checked first, and what questions needed to be asked.
-At times, it felt calmer and more organized than most loss adjusters.
+What I asked it to do was not especially fancy.
+I created a repository, set up a directory structure, and dropped every piece of information I had into it, including accident materials and updates on her condition.
+Then I asked AI to map out the possible branches like a multiverse simulation, organizing them into best case, worst case, and most likely case.
+It also kept structuring accident and insurance handling for me: which documents were needed, what should be checked in what order, and what questions we should be asking.
+In moments like that, it felt calmer and more systematic than many professional adjusters.

-Of course, AI does not replace judgment.
-Medical decisions were made entirely by doctors and medical staff, and other decisions were made by the family together under the leadership of the father.
-The final confirmation and judgment had to be done by a human, but AI structured the scattered information and possibilities, and in the process, greatly reduced my family's anxiety.
+Of course, AI did not replace human judgment.
+Medical judgment belonged entirely to the doctors and medical staff, and all other decisions were made by my family, led by my father.
+People still had to make the final calls.
+But AI helped structure scattered information and possibilities, and in the process it significantly reduced our anxiety.

-After going through this, my priorities in life became a little clearer.
+After going through this, my priorities became a little clearer.

-Looking back now, when AI was the center of my life, AI actually amplified my busyness and anxiety.
-There was pressure to catch up faster, to write more, to experiment more.
-On the other hand, if the center of your life is Wealth + Health, AI is a very good tool.
+Looking back, when AI sat at the center of my life, it often amplified busyness and anxiety.
+There was pressure to catch up faster, use more tools, and run more experiments.
+But if wealth and health are at the center of life, AI becomes a very good tool.

-In the future, I will continue to interact with AI, learn from it, and create something together.
-However, rather than chasing the technology itself like I used to, I'm trying to see first what it actually adds to my life.
-Does it increase my wealth, protect my health, and get me closer to the life I want?
+I will keep learning AI and making things with it.
+But rather than chasing technology for its own sake, I want to look first at what it actually adds to my life.
+Does it help grow my wealth?
+Does it protect my health?
+Does it bring me closer to the life I want?

 Thank you.